aaravss1/Integrating-VR-controls-in-Roblox/README.md

 ## TeleportService:

 The TeleportService is a Roblox service that provides functions for teleporting players between places.
-The :Teleport method is used to move players to a different place.
+The ":Teleport" method is used to move players to a different place.
 It takes the target PlaceId and player as parameters.

 ## Universe: